tcolloca/boardgame/README.md

 ## How to run

+`npm run run`

+Or to compile and run:

 ```
 npm run compile
 node build/main.js
 ```

+Individual TS files can be run with ts-node.
+Example:

+`ts-node src/ts/main.ts`

+## Tests

+Tests are using Chai+Mocha.
+You can run all tests with:

+`npm run testall`

+You can also run individual tests using ts-mocha.
+Example:

+`ts-mocha src/test/ts/game/util/die_test.ts`

 ## Pre-commits

 Make sure to run the linter and pre-commit tests before sending your pull request.

 ### Lint